fjosef1/octopus/README.md

 By combining these tools, I successfully built a simple script for monitoring and analysing energy consumption.

+**To Do:**
+* Connect to Tesla API and charge the car when the price drops.
+* Pull data from LightwaveRF to see each device usage at home.

 Here is an overview of the dashboard that shows the consumption

 ![Model](https://github.com/fjosef1/octopus/blob/main/Overview.jpg)